 Show Game Notes (N)

-If you would like to display a Game Note to your audience, you can enable this view by clicking the Show Game Notes (N) button on the Experience Dashboard.
+If you would like to display a Game Note to your audience, you can enable this view by clicking the Show Game Notes (N) button on the Experience Dashboard (to remember it, think N for Notes).

 For more information on this feature, please visit the following page - Question Notes Explained